 Applied Arts and Sciences BAAS Degree

-- Make a seamless transition to the BAAS degree program and prepare for managerial careers in technical fields.
+- Make a seamless transition to the BAAS degree program and prepare for managerial careers.

 - Transfer your college credits and complete a minimum of 36 credit hours at UT Tyler to earn your BAAS degree.